nv-morpheus/morpheus-experimental/cyber-foundation/README.md

 ### Describe the model output.

-* This model output can be used as a binary result, DGA or Benign
+* This model output is synthetic Azure AD logs.

 ### List the steps explaining how this model works.